-There’s nothing girly about this frozen daiquiri.
-Hemingway used to down these at the famed Floridita bar in Havana, Cuba.
-Legend has it that he once put away 16 of them in one sitting, each served in a glass the size of a vase.
-So the next time you’re sitting pool side thinking of mixing up a frozen cocktail, make it a Papa Doble.
+The Hemingway Daiquiri, also known as the Papa Doble, is one of the most storied drinks in the canon of storied drinks.
+As legend has it, Hemingway used to down these at the famed La Floridita bar in Havana, Cuba, where he once put away 16 of them in one sitting, each served in a glass the size of a vase.
+So the next time you’re sitting poolside thinking of mixing up a frozen cocktail, make it a Papa Doble.
 And in a nod to the man himself, serve them in vases.

 3 ounces white rum (Bacardi or Havana Club, if you can find some)

 Fill a blender one-quarter full of shaved ice.
 Add rum, lime juice, grapefruit juice and maraschino liqueur.
 Blend until well mixed and serve in a massive goblet, Hemingway style.
 A popular variation is to shake all ingredients with ice, and pour over shaved ice into a goblet or cocktail glass.

 For an updated take on this cocktail, here’s the Jason Kosmas-approved recipe, as listed in the book Speakeasy: Classic Cocktails Reimagined, from New York’s Employees Only Bar.

 1.75 oz 10 Cane rum

 .75 oz Luxardo maraschino liqueur

 .75 oz freshly squeezed grapefruit juice

 .25 oz simple syrup